 Who is Barred from Serving as a Personal Representative in Florida Probate Administration?

 The personal representative plays a vital role in managing and overseeing the probate process, ensuring the deceased individual’s wishes are carried out smoothly.
-In this part, we’ll take a closer look at the rules for becoming a personal representative and its eligibility criteria, specifically focusing on the disqualification of convicted felons.
+In this part, we’ll look closer at the rules for becoming a personal representative and its eligibility criteria, specifically focusing on the disqualification of convicted felons.

 Prohibited Personal Representatives: Who's Ineligible? | Florida Estate Planning & Probate Lawyer